 This means that if the county’s minimum wage is higher than the state’s, providers would have to absorb the increased wage costs without additional resources from the state, Baynard said.

-Rob Malone — CEO of The Arc Prince George’s County, an organization that supports people with developmental and intellectual disabilities and their families — said this bill could lead to less financial resources for direct support professionals, who provide support and services to people with disabilities.
+Rob Malone — CEO of The Arc Prince George’s County, an organization that supports people with developmental and intellectual disabilities and their families — said this legislation could lead to less financial resources for direct support professionals, who provide support and services to people with disabilities.

 Many direct support professionals are Black women and classified as low-wage workers despite the demanding nature of their roles, Malone said.
 He emphasized that these workers should be compensated adequately and urged the council to amend the bill to address this disparity.